 Join us for a special reading with the Open City fellows.
 Open City documents the pulse of metropolitan Asian America as it's being lived on the streets of New York right now.
-Join us for a reading with our fellows, Humera Afridi, Roja Heydarpour, Raad Rahman, Sarah Khan, and Sumaya Awad, who’ve written narrative nonfiction on the vibrant immigrant communities of New York City over the past six months.
-They will be joined in conversation with Open City editor, Noel Pangilinan.
+Join us for a reading with our Muslim Communities fellows, Humera Afridi, Roja Heydarpour, Raad Rahman, Sarah Khan and Sumaya Awad, who’ve written narrative nonfiction on the Muslim American communities of New York City over the past six months.
+We'll view Sarah's short film on the mother of Matin Siraj, an entrapped Muslim American, and the fellows will share their experiences and talk about their Open City stories that document the hopes and fears of Muslim Americans.
+In conversation with Open City editor, Noel Pangilinan.

 RESERVE A SEAT!

 $5 SUGGESTED DONATION | OPEN TO THE PUBLIC